ekutner/home-connect-hass/README.md

   * RUNNING - The integration has started running
   * LOADED - The integration finished loading the initial data from the Home Connect service
   * READY - The integration has successfully subscribed to real time updates from the cloud service and is now fully functional.
-  * BLOCKED - The Home Connect service has blockde additional API calls for a period of time due to exceeding the service rate limits
+  * BLOCKED - The Home Connect service has blocked additional API calls for a period of time due to exceeding the service rate limits
   *It may take up to one minute to go from LOADED to READY*

 * The integration exposes the events fired by the service as Home Assistant events under the name: **"home_connect_alt_event"**